How a loan and credit differ

 What’s the catch?
 Only non-banking companies offer this type of loan because banks will not lend money to a person who is in foreclosure.
 However, a loan from a non-banking company comes with higher interest rates and often hidden conditions and penalties for failure to repay.

 In conclusion, it should be stressed that proper handling of finances, prudence when taking out loans and active asset protection are key elements for financial stability and a healthy relationship with loans.
-It is also extremely important to be aware of all the options available and to consider your decision well before signing any contract.
+It is also extremely important to be aware of all the options available to you and to consider your decision well before signing any contract.